Most Common Peugeot Transmission Problems

 - The faulty pressure regulator is responsible for maintaining an adequate transmission fluid pressure.
 The source of the problem is a spring inside the regulator, which wears out and causes pressure loss.
 This results in harsh gear shifts.
 Replacing the regulator is the only solution.

 - Sticking or clogged Lock-up solenoids, causing delays in gear shifts.
-This, in the end, results in harsh gear engagement because of the differences in rotational speeds.
+In the end, this results in harsh gear engagement because of the differences in rotational speeds.

 Peugeots with smaller engines with a 6-speed automatic gearbox designated TF70 can develop a noticeable slippage when engaging 3rd or 4th gear.
 This will start as an intermittent problem that only occurs while driving for longer but can worsen with time.
 In some cases, it can even lead to the loss of affected gears.